-Hugo and Campbell award finalist Sarah Gailey is an internationally-published writer of fiction and nonfiction.
-Her nonfiction has been published by Mashable and the Boston Globe, and she is a regular contributor for Tor.com and Barnes & Noble.
+Hugo and Campbell Award finalist Sarah Gailey is an internationally-published writer of fiction and nonfiction.
+Her nonfiction has been published by Mashable and The Boston Globe, and she is a regular contributor for Tor.com and Barnes & Noble.
 Her most recent fiction credits include Mothership Zeta, Fireside Fiction, and the Speculative Bookshop Anthology.
-Her debut novella, River of Teeth, comes out in May 2017.
+Her debut novella, River of Teeth, came out in May 2017.
 She has a novel forthcoming from Tor Books in Spring 2019.
 Gailey lives in beautiful Oakland, California, with her husband and two scrappy dogs.
 You can find links to her work at www.sarahgailey.com; find her on social media @gaileyfrey.

 Neil Gaiman is The New York Times bestselling author of the novels Neverwhere, Stardust, American Gods, Coraline, Anansi Boys, The Graveyard Book, Good Omens (with Terry Pratchett), The Ocean at the End of the Lane, and The Truth Is a Cave in the Black Mountains; the Sandman series of graphic novels; and the story collections Smoke and Mirrors, Fragile Things, and Trigger Warning.
 He is the winner of numerous literary honors, including the Hugo, Bram Stoker, and World Fantasy awards, and the Newbery and Carnegie Medals.
 Originally from England, he now lives in the United States.
 He is Professor in the Arts at Bard College.